 With the autism diagnosis rate increasing fast, we take these 30 days to celebrate the differences of-, learn more about-, and empower autistic individuals.

-Autism Awareness Month timeline
+Autism Acceptance Month timeline

 A project launches to study brain tissue and understand autism at the root level.